 Raise your Head

 A lot of patients only elevate their heads for 2 to 4 days after treatment.
 There are no specific restrictions against lying flat after a dermal filler procedure.
 But most plastic surgeons suggest sleeping elevated.
-Elevating the head acts a defense mechanism.
+Elevating the head acts as a defense mechanism.
 Also, it helps reduce blood flow to treated areas.
-It in turn, reduce visible bruising and swelling.
+It, in turn, reduce visible bruising and swelling.
 Sleeping in an uncomfortable (position isn't necessary.
 You don't need to do so to have an impact.
 Elevating your head further with another pillow can reduce bruising after filler injections.

 Use a cold compress

 Treating bruising depends on the body’s normal tendency to bruise. it takes about 2 weeks after treatment for the bruising to lessen.
-Although you need not to worry about bruising, you must take some steps to prevent the bruising.
+Although you need not worry about bruising, you must take some steps to prevent the bruising.
 Don't touch the treated area after the procedure (especially the first 6 hours).
-But you can apply cream to reduce potential pain.
+But you can apply the cream to reduce potential pain.
 Clean the area to prevent bacteria from getting into the treated site.
 Yes, if you’re not comfortable about the bruised spots, you can apply makeup to cover them bruises as much as you can.
 But be careful!
 Don't press down with force.
 It can brush the area further.
 Also, your makeup may not cover the bruises completely.